Phoenix Municipal Stadium - Arizona State Sun Devils

 Also, next door is the Hall of Flame Fire Museum which provides a history of firefighting exhibits.

 While no places to eat or drink are within walking distance, a short drive (about 3 miles) down Mill Ave will bring fans to downtown Tempe, which has plenty of places to imbibe and dine.
 Pedal Haus Brewery (brewery with a full menu), Zipps Sports Grill, Daily Jam - Breakfast & Brunch Restaurant, and Postino Annex (wine café and light fare) are just a few recommended places.
+My favorite, Hundred Mile Brewing, is just two and a half miles away.
 In the same area, Canopy by Hilton Downtown, Sonesta Select Downtown Tempe, and AC Hotel are some hotels for travelling fans.
 Many more hotels are just two or so miles from the ballpark nearer the airport like Residence Inn, Radisson, Marriott, and Holiday Inn.

 For other sports to see when in town, check out ASU basketball at Desert Financial Center or several spring training facilities.
 Tempe Diablo Stadium (Angels), Sloan Park (Cubs), or Scottsdale Stadium (Giants) are the closest ones; Chase Field, where the Diamondbacks play, is about eight miles west of Phoenix Muni.